Check out our Joo Chiat guide to see where to eat, shop and play in Singapore’s coolest heritage neighbourhood

 73 Joo Chiat Place, Singapore 427790, (+65) 6345 6914

 Eat: Eng Seng Crab: Specialising in black pepper crab, this open-air spot is known for its delicious food, lengthy lines and surly service in equal measure.
 Get there early to queue, as they’re known to run out and close early.

 247 Joo Chiat Place, Singapore 427935, (+65) 6440 5560

-Eat: Mr and Mrs Mohgan’s Super Crispy Roti Prata: Recently ranked the #1 prata in Singapore among a field of 72 (!), this literal mom & pop stall (they are super sweet!) serves breakfast to Joo Chiat’s hungry hordes starting at dawn, and the lengthy queues soon follow.
+Eat: Mr and Mrs Mohgan’s Super Crispy Roti Prata: Ranked the #1 prata in Singapore among a field of 72 (!), this literal mom & pop stall (they are super sweet!) serves breakfast to Joo Chiat’s hungry hordes starting at dawn, and the lengthy queues soon follow.
 Doughy, delicious, and made fresh on the premises; get there early because they close by 1pm, mama!

 300 Joo Chiat Road (beside Dunman Food Centre), Singapore 429356

 Eat: Long Phung: The best of the neighbourhood’s many Vietnamese restaurants (just ask the working girls who hang out at the tables in between jobs); the pho is straightforward but delicious.